farroshayray/nurray/Readme.md

 <br><br><br>
 3. Looking for new domain to be paid
-![Looking for new domain](./asset/images/3.%20cari%20nama%20domain.png) Make sure your request domain is eligible to be bought, in this case I choose niagahoster as a domain provider.
+![Looking for new domain](./asset/images/3.%20cari%20nama%20domain.png) Make sure your request domain is eligible to be bought, in this case I choose [Niagahoster](https://www.niagahoster.co.id/) as a domain provider.
 <br><br><br>
 4. Copy DNS Nameserver
 ![Copy DNS Nameserver](./asset/images/4.%20copy%20DNS%20Nameserver.png)